-The professional associations listed below are affiliated with NJEA and are members of the NJEA Affiliated Groups Council.
-They provide their members with opportunities to interact with colleagues from around the state, sponsor professional development experiences, and in some cases, offer professional and student recognition programs.
-Many of these associations have publications and websites.
-In addition, several of these organizations sponsor workshops at the NJEA Convention in Atlantic City.
-Check your 2013 NJEA Reporter Convention Program for this year’s offerings.
+The organizations listed here are members of the NJEA Affiliated Special Interest Groups Council.
+They each provide their members with opportunities to network with colleagues around the state, and some are chapters of national organizations.
+Professional development experiences and professional and student recognition programs are among the benefits of membership.
+Further, many of the workshops presented at the NJEA Convention are sponsored by these organizations.
+See Pages 64-65 of your NJEA Convention Program for a list of these sessions.

 Alternative Education Assn. of N.J.
 (AEANJ)*

 AEANJ supports a full range of educational options for students whose needs are not being met in the traditional school setting.
 Membership is open to those working in alternative education or those interested in the development of alternative education options.

 AEANJ disseminates information relating to research, publication, and programs in alternative education and holds a spring conference.
 Members receive workshop announcements, consulting services and resource materials.

 No dues or contact information provided.

 Art Educators of N.J.
 (AENJ)

 AENJ is a professional organization of art educators teaching prekindergarten to higher education in public, private, parochial and charter schools, museums and art centers as well as art education students.